 Ryan Vidrine joined Mindful Health Solutions in August of 2017.

 Dr. Vidrine graduated from Medical school at the Louisiana State University Health Sciences Center.
 He completed his residency at the University of California- San Francisco (UCSF), with distinction in the field of Interventional Psychiatry.

 He has trained and worked at a variety of sites and practice models within the San Francisco mental health system, including Inpatient Psychiatry, Outpatient Psychiatry, Emergency Psychiatry, Psychiatric Urgent Care, and Imbedded Consultation Psychiatry via the following sites: UCSF Health, Zuckerberg San Francisco General, the San Francisco VA, and Westside Crisis Clinic.

 He spent four years in the UCSF OCD & Anxiety Specialty Clinic, developing expertise in the diagnosis and treatment of the full range of anxiety disorders, with a particular interest in OCD.
-He also received training in Acceptance-Commitment Therapy (ACT), which has a focus on patient values as the impetus for behavioral changes and incorporates a variety of mindfulness concepts into treatment.
+He also received training in Acceptance-Commitment Therapy (ACT), which has a focus on patient values as the anchor and impetus for behavioral changes.